How to teach reading skills

 - After watching the video, students work in groups to agree on their answers.

-- After correction, students may have a discussion about the video.
+- After correction, students may discuss the video.

 - Connecting students prior knowledge with the content of the reading,